Kush-Ali/azure-network-protocols/README.md

 <h1>Network Security Groups (NSGs) and Inspecting Network Protocols</h1>

-<p>In this lab, I demonstrated creating virtual machines in Microsoft Azure, analyzing network traffic with WireShark, and configuring Network Security Groups (NSGs) to manage traffic flow.
+<p>In this lab, I demonstrated creating virtual machines in Microsoft Azure, analysing network traffic using WireShark, and configuring Network Security Groups (NSGs) to manage traffic flow.
 This hands-on experience deepened my understanding of network protocols and security rules in a cloud environment.</p>

 <h2>Part 1: Creating Virtual Machines</h2>